rafbcampos/fluent-gen-ts/docs/guide/getting-started.md

 # Getting Started

-This guide will help you get started with fluent-gen-ts, a TypeScript type extraction system that generates fluent builders for any interface, type alias, or type literal.
+This guide will help you get up and running with fluent-gen-ts in minutes.

 ## Prerequisites

-Before you begin, ensure you have:

-- Node.js >= 18.0.0
+- Node.js 18 or higher
-- TypeScript >= 4.5.0
+- TypeScript 5.0 or higher
-- A TypeScript project with a `tsconfig.json` file
+- A TypeScript project with interfaces or types you want to generate builders for

 ## Installation